kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/apps-tools-services/index.md

 I store everything in DEVONthink.
 Notes, PDF documents (scanned with OCR), images, videos, quotes, and use over 17000 different tags in 5 databases.

+### Obsidian 🖥

+I use [Obsidian](https://obsidian.md/) to write notes and to connect ideas.
+It’s the best tool I know for note-taking.
+In less than 6 month I created over 800 notes in Obsidian.
+It’s Markdown based and the files are plain text file on your hard drive.

 ### Scanner Pro 📱

 I use [Scanner Pro](https://apps.apple.com/app/scanner-pro-pdf-scanner-app/id333710667) on my iPhone and iPad.
 Nearly every document I get in a paper format I scan with this app.
 The documents get converted with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) to PDF with searchable text and can be automatically saved to cloud storage like Dropbox or iCloud.
 From there I move the documents directly into DEVONthink.